ddebrauske/Loosies/README.md

 # Loosies
 Loose codez
-this is meant to be a repository of shareed files not associated with my other packages
+this is meant to be a repository of shared files not associated with my other packages